-Are you thinking of moving to Portugal in the latter half of 2023?
+Are you thinking of getting Portugal residency in 2024 or beyond?

 If you’re an EU/EEA or Swiss citizen, then you’re in luck.
 Getting residency in Portugal will be simple for you.